 To maximize TFHE performance:

-- Minimize circuit depth where possible
+- Minimize circuit depth where possible—fewer sequential gates means lower total bootstrapping cost

-- Consider multi-threading for independent subcircuits
+- Consider multi-threading for independent subcircuits that share no data dependencies

-- Profile to identify bottleneck gates
+- Profile to identify bottleneck gates—a single critical path determines total latency

 Ready to Go Quantum-Secure?